UPDATED: May 17, 2022

 Refinancing Private Loans

-No matter whether you have federal loans, private ones or both, there’s a good chance they were taken out when you were young.
-Most “traditional” college students go right after high school.
+No matter whether you have federal loans, private ones or both, there’s a good chance they were taken out when you were young, since most college students go right after high school.

 At this point in life, borrowers generally don’t have credit history.
 As a result, interest rates on these loans tend to be higher.
 Undergraduate loan rates are automatically higher for private loans than federal ones.
 Refinancing private loans later in life often decreases the interest rate, which saves money.